IanWold/Metalsharp/README.md

 [![Codacy grade](https://img.shields.io/codacy/grade/29c18f6bc08146e884e173ad1262cead.svg?logo=codacy&logoColor=white&style=flat-square)](https://app.codacy.com/project/IanWold/Metalsharp/dashboard)
 [![Discord](https://img.shields.io/discord/517023630224523274.svg?logo=discord&logoColor=white&style=flat-square)](https://discord.gg/HrxyfFP)

 A tiny and extendable C# library for generating static sites, inspired by [Metalsmith](http://www.metalsmith.io/).

-This project is brand-new - like, 0.0.1 new - so things will be added fast.
-I hope.
-Probably not.
-The good thing, though, is that it's so simple that very significant changes are unlikely to happen.
-That said, if you have a suggestion or want to contribute, now's probably the easiest time for it ;)
+Metalsharp is guided by three basic principles:

+1. **Small footprint**: Use the smallest amount of code necessary,
+1. **Extandable**: Make it as easy as possible for anyone to develop and release plugins, and
+1. **Approachable**: Maintain thorough documentation to keep the code easy to read and the library easy to learn

 Generating a website from a directory is as simple as the following (from [ExampleWebsite](https://github.com/IanWold/Metalsharp/tree/master/Metalsharp.Examples/Metalsharp.ExampleWebsite)):